- What are real-time payments?

 - Recurring or bulk payments: Stick with ACH for cost efficiency

-Most businesses benefit from a hybrid approach—RTP for time-sensitive disbursements and refunds, ACH for recurring payroll, and wires for large or international transfers.
+You benefit from a hybrid approach: RTP for time-sensitive disbursements and refunds, ACH for recurring payroll, and wires for large or international transfers.

 Manage every business payment from one unified platform

-As payment needs grow more complex—spanning everything from recurring vendor invoices to urgent one-off disbursements—businesses need a solution that supports speed, control, and flexibility.
+As payment needs grow more complex, spanning everything from recurring vendor invoices to urgent one-off disbursements, you need a solution that supports speed, control, and flexibility.
 Ramp brings together all major business payment methods into a single platform, making it easy to send funds in the way that best fits each transaction.

 Ramp supports a range of payment types, including: